A-Dying-Pig/YiranLei.github.io/DPDK_Installation_Tutorial.md

 Last update: 2022.1.8

 > This tutorial shows how to install DPDK and DPDK application- Pktgen from scratch.
-The tutorial is tested on CentOS 7.
+Tested on CentOS 7.

 ### Some useful link: